monicabarbery/monicabarbery.github.io/_pages/about.md

   - /about.html
 ---

 <br><br>I'm a research scientist working in the Experimental Rock Deformation Lab at Brown University.
 I investigate crustal deformation processes with a strong focus on earthquakes and rock friction.
-My work explores physical processes that contribute to seismic and aseismic slip and the role of natural fault heterogenity on fault mechanics and friction.
-My research techniques include laboratory experiments, numerical modelling, microstructural analysis of natural and experimentally deformed samples, and field work.
+My work explores physical processes that contribute to slow and fast earthquakes, fault restrengthening or healing after earthqakes, and the role of heterogeneity on fault and earthquake mechanics.
+My research incorporates laboratory experiments, numerical modelling, microstructural analysis of natural and experimentally deformed samples, and field work.